christopher5106/christopher5106.github.io/_posts/2016-07-14-element-research-torch-rnn-tutorial.markdown

 **Reset the net**

-To reset the hidden state after a forward call (training and evaluation) :
+To reset the hidden state once training or evaluation of a sequence is done :

 ```lua
 rnn:forget()
 ```

-To reset the accumulated gradients for the parameters :
+To reset the accumulated gradients for the parameters once training of a sequence is done :

 ```lua
 rnn:zeroGradParameters()